akonanga/html5HelloWorld/README.md

 1. Refresh the index.html file in your browser and review how your changes have altered the page.

 #This is submitted out of protest
+1. I was enrolled in this course since November 2014.
 1. I was monitoring the status of my projects (5 & 6) because out of all the items those are the only "not checked" status for me.
 1. The week of March 2, I noticed that Project Intro Project: HTML5 Hello World was not checked.
 1. So I sent an issue via the "Report an Issue" function and up to now no reply.

 ##Hopefully, evaluating this project would not take 2 weeks.

-I intend to finish this by March 2015 so that I would not incur further charges on my part.
+I intend to finish this by the end of March 2015 so that I would not incur further charges on my part.
 The payment for this course is coming from my own personal finances.
 Though I can reimbursement this but ONLY when my company approves it.